D4uS1/ez-on-rails/README.md

 ```
 This generates the scaffolds by creating the following things:
 * the controller having the default CRUD and some useful additional actions
-* the views for those actions
+* the views for those actions, written in [slim](https://github.com/slim-template/slim)
 * the routes for those actions,
 * a helper with a special render_info function to customize the appearance of the fields in this views
 * json builders using [jb](https://github.com/amatsuda/jb)